 - Fees are assessed annually

-- Cooperators may choose any management level if minimum acreages are met
+- Cooperators may choose any management level

 - Cooperators are responsible for collecting harvest data and placing cameras for deer surveys